KuyaMecky/YouTube-Plugin-Embed-Version-Obfuscated-Version-/Install-this-plugin.php/Installation guide.md

     - Save the changes.

 5. **Embed YouTube Live Broadcasts**
-    - Use the provided shortcode `[youtube_live']` to embed live broadcasts in your posts or pages.
+    - Use the provided shortcode `[youtube_live]` to embed live broadcasts in your posts or pages.

 ## Admin Panel Configuration